merv-e/my-reads/README.md

-# My-Books
+# My-Reads

 ## Overview

-My-Books is a React-based web application that allows users to discover, search, and manage their book collections.
+My-Reads is a React-based web application that allows users to discover, search, and manage their book collections.
 Whether you're an avid reader or just looking for your next read, My-Books provides a user-friendly experience to organize your reading list.

 ## Features